Conflux-Chain/CIPs/CIPs/cip-draft-key_value_event_log_standard.md

 <!--A short (~200 word) description of the technical issue being addressed.-->

 The following standard specifies a key value format event log which include "announcer", "address", "key", "value" fields.
-The standard makes it easy for users to use the blockchain consensus mechanism to solve the identity and content verification problems of information publishers.
+The standard makes it easy for users to use the block chain consensus mechanism to solve the identity and content verification problems of information publishers.

 ## Motivation
 <!--The motivation is critical for CIPs that want to change the Conflux protocol.
 It should clearly explain why the existing protocol specification is inadequate to address the problem that the CIP solves.
 CIP submissions without sufficient motivation may be rejected outright.-->

-Although smart contract provides `memory`, using block chain solves information distribution, validation and storage at the same time.
+Although smart contract using block chain solves information distribution, validation and storage at the same time.
-But for some DApp, storage are not strict requirements, using `memory` to store data is expensive.
-These DApp could use block chain to solves information distribution and validation, and storage them self.
+But for some DApp, storage are not strict requirements, using `memory` to store data is very expensive and these DApp could storage them self.
 This standard is proposed to standardize the format of such information in EventLog.

 ## Specification